RayBB/openlibrary-docs/Getting-Involved/Open-Library-Community-Call-Minutes.md

 - Tabish, planning to work on social share of reading, looking for small issues to pick up Salman metions Recaptca issue as a possibility to work on.

-- Mek: Creating steps required to create canonical books pages.
-Granular roadmap.
+- Mek: Creating steps required to (a) create canonical books pages (b) breaking down `wishlist` import

 - Charles: PR update for merge authors undo fix, Modern Greek translation branch.
 FRBR modelling (Drini confirmed with example of one ISBN with many covers)